HJNVR/high_priority_papers/README.md

 # How to run
 - Input user-defined parameters into config.json.
 See the 'Configuration settings' section below for more details.
-- Run the specific paper's `py` file to generate features for paper.
+- Run the specific research paper's `py` file to download raw data and generate features for the paper.
-- Results can be found in the results folder.
+- Results can be found in the `result` folder.

 # Outputs